kexiZeroing/FE-Learning-notes/knowledge/vue/reading-official-docs.md

 It's recommended to use `PascalCase` tag names for components to differentiate from native HTML elements when working with SFC or string templates.
 Luckily, Vue supports resolving `kebab-case` tags to components registered using `PascalCase`.
 This means a component registered as `MyComponent` can be referenced in the template via both `<MyComponent>` and `<my-component>`.

 #### Props
+Vue components require explicit props declaration so that Vue knows what external props passed to the component should be treated as fallthrough attributes.

+> A "fallthrough attribute" is an attribute that is passed to a component, but is not explicitly declared in the receiving component.
+Common examples of this include `class`, `style`, and `id` attributes. **When a component renders a single root element, fallthrough attributes will be automatically added to the root element's attributes**.
+Fallthrough attributes can be accessed directly in template expressions as `$attrs`, or `v-bind="$attrs"` to control over where they should be applied.

 In SFCs using `<script setup>`, props can be declared using the `defineProps()` macro.
 In addition to declaring props using an array of strings, we can also use the object syntax.
 The key is the name of the prop, while the value should be the constructor function of the expected type.

 ```js